 Felix Felicis: Slughorn has partaken of the Felix Felicis potion twice (2 Tbsp. with breakfast) in his life: when he was 24, and when he was 57.
 He clearly has very fond memories of those two days (HBP9).

 Potioneer and Potions Master.
 Presumably also talented at transfiguration because he was able to turn himself into an overstuffed armchair at a moment's notice.
 Slughorn is even better at name dropping than Gilderoy Lockhart.
 He has an "uncanny" knack for picking and mentoring students who will make their mark on the Wizarding world; he fosters these connections to the famous, successful and the powerful.

 slughorne=A hereditary feature or characteristic of a family or race (The Word Museum, 2000).

 Note: Slughorn signed his invitations as 'H.E.F.
 Slughorn' (HBP7).
-His full name was revealed in the Pottermore books (Pm).
+His full name, Horace Eugene Flaccus Slughorn, was revealed in the Pottermore books (PmP).